autocore-ai/AutowareAuto/docs/installation-and-development.md

 To debug a binary during runtime, use the integrated `gdb` interface to introspect and step through the code.

-### GDB example {#installation-and-development-gdb-example}

-To debug the `listener` application from the `demo_nodes_cpp` package, add `AutowareAuto/tools/demo_nodes_cpp` as a project folder.
+A simple debug process might look like:

+-# Open a source file for the binary
-Open `src/topics/listener.cpp` and add a breakpoint on line 53 by clicking the blank space next to the line number.

-Click `Launch debugger...` in the sidebar on the right side of Atom.
-Verify the `Native - GDB` tab is selected and enter `~/AutowareAuto/build/demo_nodes_cpp/listener` as the program and `~` as the current working directory.
-The remaining two entries can be left blank.
-Clicking `Launch` starts the listener binary and pauses at the breakpoint.
+-# Add a breakpoint by clicking the blank space next to the line number -# Click `Launch debugger...` in the sidebar on the right side of Atom -# Go to the `Native - GDB` tab
+-# Enter the binary path as the program path
+-# Enter `~` as the current working directory
+-# The remaining two entries can be left blank
+-# Click `Launch` to start the binary and pause at the breakpoint

 \note
 Applications that execute and exit quickly are not seen by the debugger **unless a breakpoint is set**.

 # Cleanup {#installation-and-development-cleanup}